thesocialrobin/mindwideopen/README.md

 # mindwideopen

-Copyright The Social Robin 2022
+Copyright The Social Robin 2022.
+Requires license for usage.